 Family Friendly Hikes at Big Bend National Park

 Things to Know Before Hiking at Big Bend

 Big Bend National Park is a remote park.
 Although there are some great EMS services in Terlingua and Alpine, response times can be lengthy, and in the case of traumatic injuries, the closest high-level trauma hospital involves being flown by helicopter.
 Be cautious and know your limits.
 Do not push yourself too hard.
 Stop to rest and assess other members of your party.
-A vacation loses it’s appeal when you need to be flown hundreds of miles because of a medical emergency.
+A vacation loses its appeal when you need to be flown hundreds of miles because of a medical emergency.

 My husband is definitely an outdoor man.
-Living in Vermont for years, he was constantly out in the woods hiking – usually with one of our kids in a backpack carrier.
+Living in Vermont for years, he was constantly out in the woods on hiking trails – usually with one of our kids in a backpack carrier.
 I love to hike too, but pregnant with twins has its limitations.

 We chose two hikes in the park: the Santa Elena Canyon Trail (roundtrip 1.7 miles) and the Hot Springs Canyon Trail (roughly 5 miles round trip- we did not do the full loop).
 These were both simple enough for me to complete and would be perfect for kids or novice hikers.

 Hiking the Santa Elena Canyon Trail